farhanprasla10/bootcamp-farhan/README.md

 # README
 bootcamp-farhan is actually splurty application.
+It was develops for generating quotes.